Department of Transportation

 6100 City Place

-50 W. Main St.
+50 W. Main Street

 Rochester, NY 14614

-Director
+Director of Transportation

 About Monroe County DOT

-- county-wide traffic, highway and bridge engineering;
+• county-wide traffic, highway, and bridge engineering;

-- county-wide road sign fabrication, installation and maintenance;
+• county-wide road sign fabrication, installation, and maintenance;

-- county-wide pavement marking;
+• county-wide pavement marking;

-- installation and maintenance of all traffic control devices on county highways and streets within the City of Rochester;
+• installation and maintenance of all traffic control devices on county highways and streets within the City of Rochester;

-- highway permit issuance for construction activities along county highway right-of-ways;
+• highway permit issuance for construction activities along county highway right-of-ways;

-- assisting the towns and villages with traffic engineering needs upon request;
+• assisting the Towns and Villages with traffic engineering needs upon request;

-- providing surveying and mapping services; and
+• providing surveying and mapping services; and

-- administering the In Bloom and the ADOPT-A-HIGHWAY programs.
+• administering the In Bloom and the ADOPT-A-HIGHWAY programs.

 To accomplish its work, the department is divided into five divisions:

-- Highway Engineering and Operations
+1. Highway and Bridge Operations

-- Traffic Operations and Permits
+3. Traffic Operations and Permits

-- Traffic Signal Engineering and Operations
+4. Traffic Signal Engineering and Operations

-- Project Planning and Administration
+5. Project Planning and Administration

 Mission Statement